-Weishi accepts instructions across all of Chambers’ main areas both as sole and junior counsel, with a particular focus on commercial litigation, banking and insolvency, consumer finance, product liability, personal injury, and property.
+Weishi accepts instructions across all of Chambers’ main areas, with a particular focus on commercial litigation, arbitration, and insolvency.

 For more information about the way barristers at Henderson Chambers work, including our terms of engagement, fee transparency statement and our complaints process, please click here.
 Barristers are regulated by the Bar Standards Board.